leongjwm/yolov3/README.md

 1. Virtual Environment
 2. Docker

+We recommend trying the Method 1 (Virtual Environment) first instead of Docker because the latter takes substantially long to create the Docker image.

 **Please read the next few sections carefully before using this repository.**

 ## Downloading of Repository